51Degrees/documentation/src/features/webintegration.md

 }
 ```

 The view component can be included in pages as needed.
-If it is needed on all
+If it is required on all
 pages then adding it to your _layout.cshtml is often the easiest solution.

 ```{cs}